As Death Toll Rises, Mourners Gather To Honor Victims Of Italian Bridge Collapse

 At least 38 people died when a section of Morandi Bridge collapsed in the Italian port city just before noon on Tuesday, sending cars and trucks tumbling to highway A10 below.

-The Associated Press reports that the death toll is expected to rise to 42.
-Rescue workers uncovered four additional victims of the tragedy earlier in the day.
+The Associated Press reports that the death toll is expected to rise.
+Rescue workers uncovered four additional victims of the tragedy early Saturday, and a Genoa hospital says that a Romanian truck driver died in the evening.

 Italian President Sergio Mattarella and Prime Minister Giuseppe Conte attended the service, which was held in Genoa's exhibition center and led by Genoa's archbishop, Cardinal Angelo Bagnasco.
 According to the AP, Bagnasco said that Pope Francis called him to express condolences.
 This horrific event, Bagnasco said "gashed the heart of Genoa."